The Bankrate promise

 Final expense insurance

 Final expense insurance can also be used to cover funeral expenses.
 Beneficiaries can use the payout for other costs as well, such as medical and legal fees.
-Elderly individuals may find final expense insurance most attractive to offset the funeral expenses as this type of insurance is typically more readily available to older people.
+Elderly individuals may find final expense insurance the most attractive way to offset funeral expenses as this type of insurance is typically better available to older people.
 However, it does cost more for the benefit received since a payout is much more likely, and coverage limits are typically capped at a relatively low number.

 Traditional savings account

 You can always use a traditional savings account for funeral costs.
 The advantage of a savings account is that the money will be kept safe and generally accessible.
 However, probate can cause delays, so whoever is paying for the funeral may have to pay for the funeral through other means until the deceased’s assets are evaluated.

 A payable-on-death (POD) account can be a better bet than a traditional savings account.
 This allows you to set up a special funeral savings account.
 You appoint the person you want to control the funds after you die, and that person can then access those funds simply by showing a valid death certificate.
 Funds can be accessed immediately when the beneficiary shows the death certificate, and the account does not need to go through probate.

 Military burial benefits